netenglabs/suzieq/docs/2020-priority.md

 * Understand BGP routing policy and route maps / etc
 * ISIS
 * ~~Supporting 1M+ routes per device~~
-* Integration with other systems as both source of data and as a client.

 ## How You Can Help